 - Thereafter, at intervals of not more than 6 weeks (or 3 months if the arrangement is intended to last until the child is 18);

-- Where a child is in a designated long-term foster placement visits, after the first year may take place at intervals of not more than six months.
-The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.
-A decision to move to six monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the LAC Review process with the IRO.
+- Where the child's Care Plan has been identified and ratified as their long term home, after the first year visits may take place at intervals of not more than 6 months.
+The child should be of sufficient age and understanding, and agree to be visited at this minimum frequency.
+A decision to move to 6 monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the Our Children's Review process with the IRO.